apache/spark/docs/monitoring.md

     <td>
         Specifies custom spark executor log url for supporting external log service instead of using cluster managers' application log urls in the history server.
 Spark will support some path variables via patterns which can vary on cluster manager.
-Please check the documentation for your each cluster manager to see which patterns are supported, if any.
+Please check the documentation for your cluster manager to see which patterns are supported, if any.
 This configuration has no effect on a live application, it only affects the history server.
         <p/>